facundoolano/feedi/README.md

 ### Mastodon account setup

 One or more Mastodon accounts can be added to ingest the user home feed into the app.
-The account login flow isn't supported in the web interface yet though, so to use the feature in the time being one needs to:
+The account login flow isn't supported in the web interface yet, so to use this feature in the meantime one needs to:

 * Register a mastodon app on the server the account belongs to.
 The same app can be reused for multiple accounts in that server.
-* Login with the account to obtain a user access token
+* Login with the account to obtain a user access token.
-* Ingesting the feed in the csv as shown in a previous section (`mastodon,$NAME,$SERVER,$ACCES_TOKEN`)
+* Load the feed in a csv file as shown in a [previous section](#bulk-load-feeds-from-csv) (in the format `mastodon,$NAME,$SERVER,$ACCES_TOKEN`).

 See the [Mastodon.py documentation](https://mastodonpy.readthedocs.io/en/stable/#usage) for details.